-"Curious School of Puppetry will offer exceptional opportunities for those wanting to access training and professional development, which are relevant, respond directly to this need and are vitally important to the continuing growth of puppetry in England"
+"Curious School of Puppetry offers exceptional opportunities for those wanting to access training and professional development, which are relevant, respond directly to this need and are vitally important to the continuing growth of puppetry in England"

 "Puppetry is vital to contemporary theatre and the training and the enabling of the next generation is to be celebrated!"

-Sarah trained from a young age at the Little Angel Theatre and has worked extensively within physical and puppetry based theatre ever since!
-She is an Associate Artist with Kneehigh.
+Sarah trained at the Little Angel Theatre and has worked extensively within physical and puppetry based theatre ever since!
+She is an Associate Artist with Kneehigh and LAT.

-Puppet Direction includes: Shakespeare’s Globe: The Little Matchgirl, Macbeth (dir.
+Puppet Direction includes: Kneehigh: The Tin Drum, Dead Dog in a Suitcase, Brief Encounter, Red Shoes, Hansel and Gretel, Wild Bride.
+Young Vic: The Life of Galileo, A Season in the Congo.
+Little Angel: Very Old Man with Enormous Wings, Angelo.
+Shakespeare’s Globe: The Little Matchgirl, Macbeth (dir.
 Iqbal Khan).
-Kneehigh: Dead Dog in a Suitcase, Brief Encounter, Red Shoes, Hansel and Gretel, Wild Bride.
-Little Angel: Very Old Man with Enormous Wings, Cupid and Psyche and Angelo.
-Young Vic: A Season in the Congo.
 RSC: The Empress, Tempest.
 Bath Theatre Royal: The Double.
 Matthew Bourne’s New Adventures: Sleeping Beauty.
-Silent Tide: Silent Tide, Curious Ganz.
+Silent Tide: Silent Tide, The Adventures of Curious Ganz.

-As Puppeteer includes: Little Angel: Venus and Adonis, Very Old Man with Enormous Wings, The Little Mermaid.
-Kneehigh: Dead Dog in a Suitcase, Rambles.
+As Puppeteer includes: LAT: Venus and Adonis, Very Old Man with Enormous Wings, The Little Mermaid.
+Kneehigh: The Tin Drum, Dead Dog in a Suitcase.
 Silo Theatre Amsterdam: The Tower, Planetarium Silo, Hotel.
 Faulty Optic/Invisible Thread: Fish Clay Perspex, Plucked, Les Hommes Vides.
 Improbable: Animo.

 RENE BAKER Director and Teacher